PEAK official header art with colorful climbers hanging from a steep mountain face.

 3. Murky Divers

 Murky Divers is the larger-group, objective-first branch.
 It is less cleanly comedic than PEAK, but it still creates the same kind of memorable co-op stories where the plan collapses in public and the recovery is the whole entertainment.
+It earns this spot because it solves a practical problem many PEAK-like groups run into: wanting similar chaos with more than four people.

 Best for: teams that want messy shared tasks and room for more players.